 Preparation for university teaching

 Many academic units offer teaching assistantships to graduate students, who gain experience under the direction of a professor.

 Teaching assistants, other graduate students and/or postdoctoral fellows intending to engage in university teaching are strongly encouraged to enrol in academic activities designed to develop or enhance their teaching skills.

-The Office of the Vice-Provost, Graduate and Postdoctoral Studies, in cooperation with the Centre for University Teaching, provides graduate students and postdoctoral fellows with an opportunity for formal training in university teaching through a course and practicum (ESG 5300 and ESG 8300).
+The Office of the Vice-Provost, Graduate and Postdoctoral Studies, in cooperation with the Centre for Innovative Pedagogies and Digital Learning (CIPDL), provides graduate students and postdoctoral fellows with an opportunity for formal training in university teaching through a course and practicum (ESG 5300 and ESG 8300).
 These activities are recorded on the official transcript.